algolia/instantsearch-ios/doc/src/getting-started.md

 <img src="assets/img/mvp/step1.png" class="img-object" align="right"/>

-**Build and run your application: you now have an InstantSearch Android app displaying your data!**
+**Build and run your application: you now have an InstantSearch iOS app displaying your data!**

 <p class="cb">In this part you've learned:</p>